-This is an expert from an op-ed published on TheQuint.
+This is an excerpt from an op-ed published on TheQuint.

 On 2 December, Twitter labeled multiple tweets – including one by the head of the Bharatiya Janata Party’s IT Cell Amit Malviya – which included an edited video clip from the ongoing farm law protests under its Synthetic and Manipulated Media policy.

 At the time many wondered whether this marked the start of a more interventionist role by the platform in the Indian context or if this application was a one and done.

 Since then, there have been at least two more instances of the application of this policy.

 First, a – now deleted – tweet dated 30 August by Vivek Agnihotri was labeled (archive link) for sharing an edited clip of Joe Biden.
 It can certainly be debated whether this action was made in the Indian context, because of the user, or in the context of the US, because of the topic.